World Rhythm Workshops

-These workshops offer an introduction to rhythms and drumming from various world music traditions.
-Available as single one off workshops, (World Rhythm Taster Workshop) or as longer term projects.
+These World Rhythm workshops offer an introduction to rhythms and drumming from various world music traditions.
+Available as single one off workshops or as longer term projects.
 Participants learn about Indian, West African & Middle Eastern / Arabic drumming and associated rhythms and learn to play West African Kashaka shakers.

-Please note: Workshops are usually run entirely using vocal percussion, clapping, stamping etc. therefore no instruments are required or provided.
-The exception to this being Kashaka (African Polyrhythmic Shakers – see http://www.kashaka.uk) for use in these workshops (up to 25 pairs can be provided – 50 individual kashaka).
+Please note: Workshops are usually run mainly using traditional Indian vocal percussion, clapping, stamping etc. therefore no instruments are required or provided.
+The exception to this being Kashaka (African Polyrhythmic Shakers – see http://www.kashaka.uk) which are provided for use in these workshops (up to 25 pairs can be provided – 50 individual kashaka).
 Drums are not necessary, but can be used if provided by the participants or the event organiser / venue.

 Introduction to Indian vocal percussion: